 Having lived her entire life in the isolated state This Great Nation of Ours, Sauska Morin has seen her two older brothers return from military service in urns before their nineteenth birthdays.
-Forgoing the option of motherhood as a means of citizenship, she has decided to take the route of civilian military service.
+Forgoing the option of motherhood as a means of citizenship, she has decided to take the route of civilian-military service.
 At sixteen, she has been accepted into the student program to become a cryptanalyst or codebreaker.

 Coming to the conclusion that maybe the institution that has housed, fed and educated her may not be as great as she envisioned, she is directionless.
 What can one person do against an entire way of living?
 Save as many people from another bomb?
 Or only save those closest to her?
-Sauska must decide what path she must take for herself and the benefit of others.
+Sauska must decide what path she must take for herself and for the benefit of others.